Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Experimental details

 \subsection{Dense and sparse training on vision tasks and ablation}

 We provide additional results on CIFAR100 \citep{cifar} in Table \ref{tab: cifar results}.
 Furthermore, we train a small DeiT \citep{touvron2021training} with AdamW in Table \ref{tab:vit-ham}.
 All results are for $3$ seeds.
 We provide the hyperparameter grid search for CIFAR 100 and Imagenet \citep{imagenet} in Figures \ref{fig: heat map c100} and \ref{fig: heat map imagenet}.
 We find that the grid search is consistent i.e. there is a global best configuration.
 This implies it is easy to tune for specific tasks.
 We illustrate the convergence and implicit bias behaviour by tracking the training loss and $L_1$ norm in Figure \ref{fig: train and L1}.
 We also track the $L_1$ norm when comparing with SAM to show that SAM and HAM exploit different principles in Figure \ref{fig:L1 sam}.
 The additional hyper-parameters of the experiments can be found in Table \ref{tab:training-details}.
 The same parameters are used for the sparse training setup.
+To reproduce sparse training methods including AC/DC, RiGL and STR we use hyperparameters prescribed by the authors.
 Each experiment was run on 4 A100 GPUS.
+The code used is based on TurboPrune as in \citep{Nelaturu_TurboPrune_High-Speed_Distributed}.

-\paragraph{Parameters for $m \odot w$} The $m \odot w$ parameterization is not regularized with weight decay for the dense scenario, as this induces sparsity.
-Instead, weight decay is applied on the product $(m \odot w)^2$ with strength $5e-5$, the same strength as for dense training \citep{gadhikar2025signinlotteryreparameterizingsparse}.
+\paragraph{Parameters for $\bm m \odot \bm w$} The $\bm m \odot \bm w$ parameterization is not regularized with weight decay for the dense scenario, as this induces sparsity.
+Instead, weight decay is applied on the product $||\bm m \odot \bm w||^2_{L_2}$ with strength $5e-5$, the same strength as for dense training \citep{gadhikar2025signinlotteryreparameterizingsparse}.

+\paragraph{HAM optimization} To optimize with HAM for dense and sparse training setups on vision tasks, we use $\alpha=200$ and $\beta=1e-3$ based on our grid search in Figure \ref{fig: heat map imagenet}.
+Additionally, we clamp the exponent in the HAM step (see Equation \ref{algo : mirror map}) between $[-5, 5]$ to avoid exploding gradients.
+Note, in all experiments, (\ref{algo : mirror map}) is not applied to BatchNorm or LayerNorm layers.